kgruiz/AutoFormatters/README.md

-# Code Formatter & Cleaner Suite
+# Code Formatter & Cleaner Collection

 This is a collection of Python scripts and configuration files designed to help you maintain clean, well-formatted C++ and Python codebases.
 This collection automates the process of formatting code according to best practices, along with some personal adjustments, ensuring consistency and readability across your projects.